SpinningVinyl/kwst/README.md

 ## Installation

 **kwst** is distributed as a single statically-linked binary.
-Just copy it to a directory that is listed in your `PATH` environment variable.
+Just copy or symlink it to a directory that is listed in your `PATH` environment variable, e.g. `/usr/local/bin`.
+If you want to install a manpage, copy `kwst.1.gz` to `/usr/local/man/man1`.

 To build from source, you would need GNU make and Go v1.23 or later.
 First clone the repository: